 LO2 – in 2017/2018

 Brock Partners 50 Over Competition in 1995/1996, 1997/1998 and 2000/2001

-In 2018, Tim was the only SA representative in the successful Australian Over 50s team at the 2018 World Cup.
+Over his career, Tim has been awarded ATCA 25 Year Playing Life Membership, represented ATCA in Masters and was the Vice President of ATCA for 3 years.
+He is a member of the ‘Emmel Club’ recognising longevity in the game.
+In 2018 he was the only SA representative in the successful Australian Over 50s team at the 2018 World Cup.
 Becoming a Legend of the Goodwood Cricket Club is a rare achievement.
-He have earned this recognition through his outstanding performance over a long period of time.
-Congratulations Sarge, you are a most worthy recipient.
+He has earned this recognition through his outstanding performance, his commitment to the Club over a long period of time and the example he has set to other players.